-Contraindications/Warnings^{38,39,40,41,42,43,44,45,46}
+Contraindications/Warnings^{41,42,43,44,45,46,47,48,49,50,51}

 Deaths associated with administration of sulfasalazine have been reported.
 Deaths occurred from hypersensitivity reactions, agranulocytosis, aplastic anemia, other blood dyscrasias, renal and liver damage, irreversible neuromuscular and central nervous system changes, and fibrosing alveolitis.
 Complete blood counts, as well as urinalysis with careful microscopic examination, should be done frequently in patients receiving sulfasalazine.
-Oligospermia and infertility have been observed in men treated with sulfasalazine; however, withdrawal of the drug appears to reverse the effects.47
+Oligospermia and infertility have been observed in men treated with sulfasalazine; however, withdrawal of the drug appears to reverse the effects.52

-Aminosalicylates are contraindicated in patients with sulfonamide hypersensitivity.
-Sulfasalazine is also contraindicated in patients with salicylate hypersensitivity, porphyria, urinary tract infections, and in women who are breastfeeding.
+Aminosalicylates are contraindicated in patients with salicylate hypersensitivity.
+Sulfasalazine is also contraindicated in patients with sulfonamide hypersensitivity, porphyria, urinary tract infections, and in women who are breastfeeding.
 Mesalamine enemas (Rowasa Rectal Suspension Enema) contain potassium metabisulfite, a sulfite which may cause life-threatening allergic-type reactions including anaphylaxis.
 Sulfite sensitivity is more frequent in asthmatic patients or atopic non-asthmatic persons.
-Overall prevalence of sulfite sensitivity in the general population is not known, but probably low.48
+Overall prevalence of sulfite sensitivity in the general population is not known, but probably low.53 A new sulfite-free mesalamine enema (sfRowasa) is now available.
+It is proposed to be safe for use in patients with sulfite allergy.

-Drug Interactions^{49,50,51,52,53,54,55,56,57}
+Drug Interactions^{54,55,56,57,58,59,60,61,62,63,64}